On the Quasitrace Problem and a Characterization of W*-algebras: Pedersen-Type Characterizations

-In light of Corollary \ref{CAPcor}, one method of attack for showing that the \Wstar-Pedersen characterization holds in general, would be to consider a separating collection of normal states on each MASA of \A and try to extend them to (enough) normal states on all of $\mathcal{A}$.
+In light of Corollary \ref{CAPcor}, one method of attack for showing that the W*-Pedersen characterization holds in general, would be to consider a separating collection of normal states on each MASA of $\A$ and try to extend them to (enough) normal states on all of $\mathcal{A}$.
 Perhaps unsurprisingly, this seems a difficult thing to do.
-It requires the use of some Mackey-Gleason type results, which are known for von Neumann algebras, but are not known for general \AW-algebras (see Chapter 5, \cite{HamTextbook} for the Generalized Gleason Theorem; see \cite{Hamhalter}, by that same author, for some extensions to the \AW-algebra case).
-When we restrict to the properly infinite case, we can use these (and other) known results to make progress towards new characterizations of \Wstar-algebras.
+It requires the use of some Mackey-Gleason type results, which are known for von Neumann algebras, but are not known for general AW*-algebras (see Chapter 5, \cite{HamTextbook} for the Generalized Gleason Theorem; see \cite{Hamhalter}, by that same author, for some extensions to the AW*-algebra case).
+When we restrict to the properly infinite case, we can use these (and other) known results to make progress towards new characterizations of properly infinite W*-algebras.
 We do exactly this in Section \ref{ProperlyInfiniteSec}.

-Given the lack of Mackey-Gleason results for arbitrary finite \AW-algebras, we cannot prove that the \Wstar-Pedersen characterization holds for finite \Cstar-algebras.
-However, we \emph{can} prove that showing the \Wstar-Pedersen characterization holds for finite \Cstar-algebras is equivalent to showing that every $2$-quasitrace is a trace.
-We briefly take a detour to collect some necessary results/constructions from the literature in order to prove this.
+Given the lack of Mackey-Gleason results for arbitrary finite AW*-algebras, we cannot prove that the W*-Pedersen characterization holds for finite C*-algebras.
+However, we \emph{can} prove that showing the W*-Pedersen characterization holds for finite C*-algebras is equivalent to showing that every $2$-quasitrace is a trace.